duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_initialization-db18.md

 Warning: Allow the robot time to boot.
 Wait until only the green Raspberry Pi LED is on, while the red is off.
 This might take a lot of time.

-Do not power the robot off (by holding the battery button) while this is in process.re
+Do not power the robot off (by holding the battery button) while this is in process.

-You know that your Pi has successfully booted when you are able to ping your robot with the command below or with some method in [](#duckiebot-network):
+You know that your Raspberry Pi has successfully booted when you are able to ping your robot with the command below or with some method in [](#duckiebot-network):

 ```
 laptop $ ping ![hostname].local
 ```

 Note that you should be connected to the same network as the robot in order to do that.
-If you are using a virtual machine you should use Bridged connection (typically NAT is used by default).
+If you are using a virtual machine you should use "Bridged" connection (typically NAT is used by default).

-You should see output similar to the following:​
+You should see output similar to the following:

 ```
 PING ![hostname].local (![X.X.X.X]): 56 data bytes